andzejsp/HomeLab/README.md

 Also make sure to forward any ports that your game server needs.

-# Matrix synapse Docker deployment
+# Matrix synapse Docker deployment [TEST environment]

 Before we start, you need to have docker engine running on your system.
 After that we will follow the [official instructions](https://hub.docker.com/r/matrixdotorg/synapse/).